Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Mixed-Fronthaul Cell-Free Massive MIMO Architecture

 To reduce the cost of the distributed APs while maintaining the potential deployment/operational gains of using wireless fronthaul, we propose the alternative cell-free massive MIMO architecture depicted in \figref{fig:systemmodel-connected}.
 In this architecture, every cluster/set of distributed APs is connected with wired connections, e.g., an optical fiber.
 Further, each set of APs includes one leading AP that has a wireless-fronthaul to the central unit.
 This leading AP will be responsible for transmitting/receiving the cluster data to/from the central unit.
 It is worth noting here that the connection between the APs in each cluster could be realized using radio stripes \cite{interdonato2019ubiquitous}.
 With this implementation, the proposed mixed-fronthaul cell-free massive MIMO architectures combines the gains of the radio stripes and the installation cost/flexibility gains of the higher-band wireless fronthaul, shaping a promising and practical solution for cell-free massive MIMO systems.

 From an operation perspective, the proposed mixed-fronthaul architecture reduces the number of APs that are simultaneously using the wireless fronthaul, which relaxes the fronthaul requirements in terms of the equipment cost, the required bandwidth, and the beamforming design.
 Therefore, this mixed-fronthaul architecture has the potential of further improving the wireless fronthaul rates since better beams can be utilized by the central unit in serving the clusters leading APs.
 In terms of the end-to-end communication model, the main difference between the mixed-fronthaul architecture and the original proposed architecture in \sref{sec:architecture} is that all the APs in one cluster communicate with the central unit through one leading AP.
 Therefore, and to simplify the end-to-end rate optimization, we assume that all the APs in one cluster will serve the same user.
-If the number of APs in each cluster is large, however, it will be more important to relax this constraint, i.e., to allow any user to be served by only a subset of the cluster APs.
+This approach is similar to \cite{interdonato2019scalability}, where the user-centric groups for cell-free massive MIMO are selected from the set of APs connected to the same CPU rather than individual APs.
+If the number of APs in each cluster is large, however, it could be important to relax this constraint, i.e., to allow any user to be served by only a subset of the cluster APs.
 In the next subsection, we elaborate more on the proposed rate-optimization approach.